AichaMbongo/Group_4E_4D_portfolio_project/documentation.md

 -learnt how to git rebase
 -learnt how to git rebase
 - git rebase cause the git graph to get linear over time.
-- git squash gives a simplified git graph as it is contains one commit per feature branch
+- git squash gives a simplified git graph.